lszoszk/lszoszk.github.io/_pages/about.md

 I am a social scientist with legal background and self-trained data scientist.

-My research focuses on the international protection of human rights and the challenges posed by new technologies, in particular Artificial Intelligence and neurotechnologies.
-Digital technologies break down borders and geographical barriers, so it is essential that we address the challenges they bring on a global scale.
-This is why my work concentrates on the UN framework, with a specific focus on economic, social, and cultural rights, as well as the rights of the child.
+My research focuses on the <strong>international human rights law</strong> and the challenges posed by new technologies - <astrong>Artificial Intelligence and neurotechnologies</strong>.
+Considering how digital technologies erase geographical divides, it's vital to address new challenges from the global perspective.
+This is why my work concentrates on the <strong>UN framework</strong>, with a specific focus on social rights and the rights of the child.

-In my legal research, I employ a range of methodologies, including natural language processing, statistical analysis, corpus linguistics, and grounded theory.
+In my research, I employ a range of methodologies, including natural language processing, statistical analysis, corpus linguistics, and grounded theory.

-Currently, I am working on neurorights, the <a href="https://lszoszk.github.io/projects/goodpractices/">concept of 'good practice' in human rights</a>, and developing an advanced <a href="https://lszoszk.github.io/projects/generalcomments/">search engine for UN treaty body documents</a>.
+Currently, I am working on neurorights, the <a href="https://lszoszk.github.io/projects/goodpractices/">concept of 'good practice' in human rights</a>, and developing a <a href="https://lszoszk.github.io/projects/generalcomments/">search engine for UN Treaty Bodies' documents</a>.